davidlj95/chrislb/docs/content-management/index.md

 in the "Assets collections" content.
 If no definition is found for an asset collection, images will appear under "Other images" at the end.
 Except for lookbooks, which will appear under an unnamed lookbook at the end.

 > Some image asset collections can't be removed given they are essential for the website.
-Those are: preview, lookbooks
+Those are: preview & lookbooks
-> and videos

 > ⚠️ If the `slug` field of a project does not match **exactly** the directory name in the [image CDN]
 > inside `projects`, image won't be able to be linked.